 DECEUNINCK - QUICK - STEP

-This story started with the new millennium, when Patrick Lefevere left Mapei in late 2000 to set up his own team, originally called Domo and, from 2003 onwards, Quick-Step, with several co-sponsors.
-The Czech billionaire Zdeněk Bakala is the current owner and principal shareholder of the team.
+This story began at the turn of the millennium, when Patrick Lefevere left Mapei in late 2000 to set up his own team, originally called Domo and, from 2003 onwards, Quick Step, with several co-sponsors.
+Zdeněk Bakala, a Czech billionaire, is the current owner and principal shareholder of the team.

-Because it focuses on the classics, especially the Flemish ones, the Belgian squad has never been built to challenge for the Tour de France general classification, where its best result was Michał Kwiatkowski's eleventh place in 2013 until Dan Martin raised the bar by finishing ninth in 2016 and sixth in 2017, followed by Julian Alaphilippe's breakthrough performance in fifth place in 2019.
-This has never stopped it from making the headlines in July, especially with popular French riders.
-Lefevere did not regret giving Richard Virenque a second chance after his ban in 2001, as the rider from the Var department managed to stay ahead of the big guns on the climb up the Mont Ventoux in 2002 and, eleven years after his first attempt, pulled on the yellow jersey in Morzine during the centennial Tour.
+Its focus on the classics means the Belgian squad has never been built to challenge for the Tour de France general classification, where its best result was Michał Kwiatkowski's eleventh place in 2013 until Dan Martin raised the bar by finishing ninth in 2016 and sixth in 2017 and Julian Alaphilippe smashed expectations with fifth place in 2019.
+This has never stopped it from lighting up the fireworks in July, especially with popular French riders.
+Lefevere did not regret giving Richard Virenque a second chance at the end of his ban in 2001.
+The rider from the Var department staved off the big guns on the climb up the Mont Ventoux in 2002 and, eleven years after his first attempt, pulled on the yellow jersey in Morzine during the centennial Tour.
 In 2004, still riding for Quick Step, he claimed his seventh and last polka-dot jersey in Paris.
-Later French recruits were also a success for the Flemish outfit, as Cédric Vasseur and Sylvain Chavanel both won Tour stages.
+Later French recruits were also a great investment for the Flemish outfit, as Cédric Vasseur and Sylvain Chavanel both won Tour stages.

 The team has found a worthy heir in Julian Alaphilippe.
-The winner of the 2018 and 2019 Flèche Wallonne and the 2019 Milan–San Remo went on to take the first Alpine stage, the first Pyrenean stage and the mountains classification in the 2018 Tour after the Belgian team got off to a sensational start with two sprint victories by Fernando Gaviria, who followed in the footsteps of Víctor Hugo Peña in 2003 to become the second Colombian to wear the yellow jersey.
+The winner of the 2018, 2019 and 2021 Flèche Wallonne and the 2019 Milan–San Remo took the first Alpine stage, the first Pyrenean stage and the mountains classification in the 2018 Tour after the Belgian team got off to a sensational start with two sprint victories by Fernando Gaviria, who followed in the footsteps of Víctor Hugo Peña in 2003 to become the second Colombian to wear the yellow jersey.
 In 2019, Elia Viviani extended the Italian success story in Lorraine in the stage to Nancy, but it was Julian Alaphilippe who hogged all the attention.
 A win in Champagne and the first French victory in an individual time trial in the Tour de France since Jean-François Bernard on the Mont Ventoux in 1987 put him in the pole position to win the overall, a far cry from his initial objectives, but he ended up faltering in the Alps.
 In 2020, Alaphilippe raised his arms in triumph in Nice and spent another three days in yellow before shifting his focus to preparing his challenge for the rainbow jersey.
 He also dug deep to help Sam Bennett, who repeated Tom Boonen's feat in 2007 by grabbing two stage wins and the green jersey in Paris for the Belgian team, which has been one of the apex predators of the peloton in the last two decades.

 - Final victory0